Chrysaora chesapeakei: Lifecycle

 When the eggs of C. chesapeakei are developed, the mother jellyfish will carry them on her oral arms until the ciliated planulae develop.
 They will then swim until they find some sort of substrate on which to attach themselves.
 Typically, that substrate would be something hard and rough with plenty of shade, but mostly they will attach to the shells of oysters.
 In either case, they begin to develop into polyps.
 From this point, if conditions are favorable, they will undergo a process known as strobilation.
 This is when the polyp asexually produces the ephyrae into the water, which then develop into the medusae.
 If conditions are not favorable, the polyps will continue in their benthic stage where they will wait for the return of favorable conditions.

 Feeding

-Individuals of the C. chesapeakei species are typically carnivorous.
+Individuals of the C. chesapeakei species are carnivorous.
 They generally feed on plankton and small marine invertebrates such as crustaceans and ctenophores.
 They can also act as a food source for several types of sea turtle.

 Due to their feeding habits, C. chesapeakei have become an important species in the Chesapeake Bay.
 A species of ctenophore, Mnemiopsis leidei, has had a negative impact on many of the economically important fishing industries in the Chesapeake Bay.
-However, due to the fact that C. chesapeakei regularly feeds on the ctenophores, this species has been kept in check.
+However, due to the fact that C. chesapeakei regularly feeds on the ctenophores, this species has been kept in check and the predatory impact of ctenophores subsides once bay nettles reach high numbers in the summertime.
 It is possible that as climate change becomes a greater issue, there may be fluctuations in the availability of the populations of both species.